Brú Pension Fund Loan policy

 4.4.3

-The maximum loan period is 35 years and is subject to non-indexed interest with additional 1% interest premium.
+The maximum loan period is 35 years and the loan carries an indexed fixed interest rate plus a 1% interest premium.

 Additional loans are only granted in the continuous lien order of the fund.